 To enter the service mode the range must be in the "IDLE" condition meaning that all elements and functions are turned off.
 Press and hold the TIMER keypad for the upper oven and the Upper Oven selector keypad for 3 seconds.
 Always press the TIMER keypad first immediately followed by the Upper Oven selector keypad.
-After three seconds the control panel will enter the service mode and will display the most recent error or failure codes for the upper and lower ovens.
+After three seconds the control panel will enter the service mode and will display the most recent error or failure codes for the upper and lower ovens as well as the ESEC system.